wildanadt/ocypus-a40-digital-linux/README.md

 - **Use at Your Own Risk**: While the driver is designed to be safe, use it at your own discretion
 - **Community Contribution**: This is a community-created project, not officially supported by Ocypus

-## Author's Note
+## Development Note

-This driver was developed by a community member specifically for the Ocypus Iota A40 cooler.
+This driver was developed by the community specifically for the Ocypus Iota A40 cooler.
 The hardware identification shows as a "USB Gaming Keyboard" from China Resource Semico Co., Ltd, which is the actual manufacturer of the LCD controller used in the Ocypus A40.

 ## Features